AGiannoutsos/COVID19-document-retrieval-with-BERT/README.md

 ## About the project

-In this project we will use and evaluate 4 different methods for creating contexual sentence embeddings.
-These embeddings then will be used to find the most semantically meaningfull document that relates to our question.
+In this project, we will use and evaluate 4 different methods for creating contextual sentence embeddings.
+These embeddings then will be used to find the most semantically meaningful document that relates to our question.

 The 4 methods are: